Dimev/shadertoy-to-unreal-engine/README.md

 After that, there's a function call to calculate_scattering, which takes in `start` (the ray start, AKA camera position), `dir`, which is the camera direction, `max_dist`, which is the maximum distance into the scene the ray can travel.
 This is covered in the Maximum depth chapter, as this requires a bit of funky code to work.

 There's also `scene_color` which takes in the current scene color.
-We can simply read the scene texture *CHECK NAMING* to get this, but there's a caveat
+We can simply read the scene texture to get this, but there's a caveat
 This function returns the new color of the pixel, based on the scene color.
 While we can set opacity to 1 in the material, this looks a bit weird in some cases.
 So, we're gonna need to modify the shader to not use `scene_color` and instead work with AlphaComposite